Traveling to Spain during Covid-19: What you need to know before you go

 Who can go

 Travelers from the European Union, Australia, China, South Korea, Japan, New Zealand, Rwanda, Singapore, Thailand and Uruguay are all allowed to enter Spain without having to undergo quarantine.
-However, arrivals from the UK are restricted until January 6, 2021.
+However, arrivals from the UK are restricted until February 2, 2021, except for Spanish nationals and legal residents of Spain.

-Visits from other countries are not permitted to enter, unless they gain special permission from the Spanish government.
+Visitors from other countries are not permitted to enter, unless they gain special permission from the Spanish government.

 What are the restrictions?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.